lcov29/knowledgeBase/IT/SoftwareDevelopment/Languages/JavaScript/DataStructures/javascript_map.md

 <br>
 <br>

-## **General**
+## **Basics**
 <br>

-* collection of key-value pairs
-* keys have to be unique
+> A Map is a collection of key-value pairs.
+Keys have to be unique and can be of any type.

-* key type can be anything (primitive values, functions, objects)
-* insertion order is remembered
+- The insertion order of elements is remembered
-* better performance at frequent additions and removals compared to objects
+- The map offers better performance at frequent additions and removals compared to objects

 <br>
 <br>